erikbos/gatekeeper/docs/controlplane.md

 # Intro

-Envoycp is the control plane for envoyproxy.
-It configures all listeners, listeners, routes and their specifics in envoyproxy.
+Controlplane manages the configuration of envoyproxy.
+It configures all listeners, listeners, routes and their specifics in envoyproxy based upon configuration entities in the database.

 ## How does it work

-Envoycp continously monitors the database for updates changes to listeners, routes and clusters.
-In case there is a change a new envoyproxy configuration will be compiled and pushed to all envoyproxy.
+Controlplane continously monitors the database for updates changes to listeners, routes and clusters.
+In case there is a change a new envoyproxy configuration will be compiled and pushed to all connected envoyproxies.

-## Envoycp endpoints
+## Controlplane endpoints

-Envoycp exposes two endpoints:
+Controlplane exposes two endpoints:

 | name     | scope   | protocol | purpose                                |
 | -------- | ------- | -------- | -------------------------------------- |